 Full Spectrum Learning 371 E Barbarita Ave Gilbert, AZ 85234

 Traditionally, school subjects are taught in parallel.
 There are reading primers to teach reading, spelling books to teach spelling, vocabulary lists to teach vocabulary, catechism books to teach religion, and so on.
 This method of teaching is insurance for the teacher that she has covered every element needed in each subject.
-But does it guarantee that the student is learning and remembering and applying what they are studying?
+But does it guarantee that the students are learning, remembering, and applying what they are studying?
 Not necessarily.
 The hours are filled with laborious tasks but retention is often poor, especially for the active or less scholarly child.

 THE UNIT STUDY APPROACH